 David Morrissey as The Governor

-Morrissey has appeared in some of the most popular and critically acclaimed television dramas such as Our Mutual Friend, Clocking Off, Holding On (which earned him a prestigious RTS nomination), the six part BBC political drama State of Play, (a role for which he received a BAFTA nomination,) and one of Channel 4's most controversial dramas The Deal, in which he played Gordon Brown (directed by Stephen Frears).
-He subsequently won an RTS Award for his depiction of Brown.
+Morrissey has appeared in some of the most critically acclaimed television dramas, such as Our Mutual Friend; Clocking Off; Holding On, which earned him a prestigious RTS nomination; the six-part BBC political drama State of Play, a role for which he received a BAFTA nomination; and one of Channel 4's most controversial dramas, The Deal, directed by Stephen Frears, for which Morrissey won an RTS Award.
 In 2006, audiences saw Morrissey in Viva Blackpool on BBC One.
-Morrissey received the Best Television Actor Award at the Arena Awards, and the series received a prestigious Golden Globe Award nomination.
-Recent television credits include Red Riding, Field of Blood and South Riding as well as Sleepyhead and Scaredy Cat -- two films based on the hugely popular Mark Billingham's crime novels for Sky 1 in which he played the lead role of Tom Thorne and also served as an executive producer.
+Morrissey received the Best Television Actor Award at the Arena Awards, and the series received a Golden Globe Award nomination.
+Recent television credits include Red Riding, The Field of Blood and South Riding, as well as Thorne: Sleepyhead and Thorne: Scaredycat — two films based on the hugely popular Mark Billingham's crime novels for Sky1 — in which he played the lead role and also served as an executive producer.